4 Tips For Handling Privacy Threats On Social Media

 If you're concerned about missing important messages, ask a close friend or family member to keep an eye on your account for you (Block Party has this feature).
 If you're using Kanary, we'll keep an eye out and alert you if you information starts popping up on public sites and forums without your consent.

-As always, reach out with questions or comments.
+As always, reach out with any questions or comments.